BlackBeltTechnology/ecore-ts/README.md

 That's it, you are now ready to contribute to the project.

 ## License

-This software is distributed under the terms of the Eclipse Public License 1.0 - http://www.eclipse.org/legal/epl-v10.html.
+Eclipse Public License - v 2.0